What is Medicare Part C – Medicare Advantage Plan?

 Your Coverage2Care agent will be able to assist you with telling you exactly if there is any deductible associated with your Medicare Advantage plan.

-10 Important things to know about Part C or Medicare Advantage Plans
+10 Important things to know about Medicare Part C or Medicare Advantage Plans

 1.)
 You must continue to pay your Medicare Part B premium every month